 I found little to be lacking from the Prism in design, function, or versatility.
 My only grievances toward this bow were in the form of accessories, all of which can be replaced to suit any archer’s personal tastes.

 If I were to have any suggestions for Diamond regarding the Prism, it would be that the addition of a wrist sling and a more pronounced grip would be welcomed.
 However, with all things considered, the Prism would make the perfect bow for any developing archers and offers a level of adjustability that you likely will be hard-pressed to find in any other youth bow.

 While the bow’s 295 FPS IBO speed certainly makes it no speed demon, it is more than adequate for any type of hunting or level of target archery.

-Special thanks to the staff at Cabela’s of Bowling Green, Kentucky, for allowing us the use of their bows, and range, for test and review purposes.
-Cabela’s was acquired by Bass Pro Shop in 2016, and now operates as a branch of the company, with retail locations nationwide.
+Special thanks to the staff at Cabela’s of Bowling Green, Kentucky, for allowing us to use their bows and range for test and review purposes.
+Cabela’s was acquired by Bass Pro Shop in 2016 and now operates as a branch of the company, with retail locations nationwide.